cnc45333/cs1302-ce27-1/README.md

 1. **Bubble Algo:** This method takes an array, two valid index positions `lo` and `hi` (both inclusive) within the array such that `lo <= hi` and a `Comparator` that is used to perform comparisions.
-   The method iterates over the array from `lo` to `hi - 1` (inclusive) and swaps adjacent elements that are not in order according to the ordering induced by the comparator.
+   The method iterates over the array from `lo` to `hi - 1` (inclusive) and swaps adjacent elements that are not in order according to the ordering induced by the comparator (i.e., calling `c.compare`.
 Here is the signature for the method:

    ```java
    public static <T> void bubble(T[] array, int lo, int hi, Comparator<T> c)